AlphaGergedan/Towards-Soft-Error-Resilience-in-SWE-with-Teampi/README.md

-# Towards Soft Error Resilience in SWE with teaMPI #
+# Towards Soft Error Resilience in SWE with TeaMPI #
-This repository tries to integrate soft error resilience in SWE using teaMPI library.
+This repository tries to integrate soft error resilience into SWE using the TeaMPI library.
 See the original [SWE](https://github.com/TUM-I5/SWE) and [teaMPI](https://gitlab.lrz.de/hpcsoftware/teaMPI).
 Integration over [hard failure tolerance in teaMPI and SWE](https://github.com/xile273/SWE/tree/simon_task_sharing)

 ## Soft Error Resilience ##
-Increased error rates in high performance computing due to multiple cores and memories may lead to silent data corruptions (SDCs) with bitflips.
-In such a case, we are unable to detect the error without observing the application's results because in case of an SDC the application seems to be running correctly and it doesn't instantly report an error when an SDC occurs.
-In order to provide detection and resilience for SDCs, we introduce the following methods.
+Increased number of components in high performance computing due to demand on multiple cores and memories may lead to increased silent data corruptions (SDCs) materialized as bitflips.
+In case of an SDC, we are unable to detect the error without observing the application's outputs because the application seems to be running correctly but it doesn't instantly report an error when an SDC occurs.
+In order to provide resilience for SDCs, we introduce the following methods.

-### Method 1 | No Resilience ###
+### Method 1 | No Resilience (NoRes) ###
-This method doesn't have any built in soft detection or resilience mechanism, so it also doesn't have their overheads.
-This method can be run to see the fastest possible computation and it represents our baseline model.
-A naive soft error detection can be done by running the application twice.
-For resilience we need to run it again in order to decide which one of the initial runs had an SDC by using voting.
+This method doesn't have any built in soft error detection or resilience mechanisms, so it also doesn't have their overheads.
+This method can be run to see the fastest possible runtime and it represents our baseline model.
+A naive soft error detection is still possible if the application is run twice and their results are compared.
+For correction we need to run it again in order to decide which one of the initial runs had an SDC by employing a voting mechanism (guess).

 SWE domain is divided into `number_of_ranks` blocks and each rank computes its own block.
 (See